ryanburnette/compose_url/README.md

 * Self-contained testing

 ## Version History

+* v0.1.2 2014-12-02
+  * Fix bug where params could be escaped twice
+  * Rely more on existing Ruby libraries

 * v0.1.1 2014-12-01
   * Parse out params in the initial `base_url` and add them to the `@params` hash